Streamlined Computing for Variational Inference with Higher Level Random Effects: Computational Complexity and Timing Results

+Table \ref{tab:computComplex} summarizes and compares the large sample computational complexities of streamlined mean field variational Bayes Algorithms \ref{alg:twoLevelMFVB} and \ref{alg:threeLevelMFVB} and the na\"{\i}ve implementation alternative.
+To aid digestibility, in Table \ref{tab:computComplex} we are imposing the following balanced designs restrictions: $n_i=n$ and $o_{ij}=o$ for all values of the indices.
+The values of $m$, $n$ and $o$ are assumed to be diverging whilst $p$, $q$, $q_1$, $q_2$ and the numbers of mean field variational Bayes iterations are held fixed.
+The entries of Table \ref{tab:computComplex} are justified by results concerning the number of floating point operations for matrix multiplications and QR decompositions given in, for example, Sections 1.2.4 and 5.5.9 of Golub \myand van Loan (1989).
+We see from Table \ref{tab:computComplex} that the floating point operation counts of Algorithms \ref{alg:twoLevelMFVB} and \ref{alg:threeLevelMFVB} are linear in the number of observations and these streamlined algorithms offer quadratic improvements over na\"{\i}ve implementation.

-We obtained timing results for simulated data according to a version of model (\ref{eq:twoLevelGaussRespBaye}) for which both the fixed effects and random effects had dimension two, corresponding to random intercepts and slopes for a single continuous predictor which was generated from the Uniform distribution on the unit interval.
+To assess finite sample performance, we obtained timing results for simulated data according to a version of model (\ref{eq:twoLevelGaussRespBaye}) for which both the fixed effects and random effects had dimension $2$, corresponding to random intercepts and slopes for a single continuous predictor which was generated from the Uniform distribution on the unit interval.
 The true parameter values were set to

 and, throughout the study, the $n_i$ values were generated uniformly on the set $\{30,\ldots,60\}$.
 The study was run on a \texttt{MacBook Air} laptop with a 2.2 gigahertz processor and 8 gigabytes of random access memory.
 The number of mean field iterations was fixed at $50$.